Music for Instagram Ads That Keep Boosted Posts and Reels Ads From Getting Rejected

 Properly licensed royalty-free safest long-term best brand control

 For Instagram ads, the license needs to match paid distribution and your exact workflow.
-Meta’s ad standards on intellectual property say advertisers must secure the necessary licenses for music in ads, which include the sound recording and the musical composition.
 Your license should clearly cover commercial advertising use, the platforms you run on, your time period and territory, and proof that you can export into a folder fast.

 The “looks safe but isn’t” list